 Profile

-activities around the theme of music, poetry, tradition, identity and memories which had allowed me to do social and solidarity work in this country.
+activities around the theme of music, poetry, tradition, identity and memories which had allowed me to do social and solidarity work and recognise that Scotland is in need of being an independent country away from the politics of Westminster.

 In May 2010, for example, The Scottish Refugee Council and The United Nation High